Skip to main content

 2. Home type - Home type/style & mounting structure

 Below are eligible roof types.
-If a type is not present on this list, it is not eligible for LightReach Energy Plans.
-Disqualified roof types, such as wood shake, tin metal, clay, etc are not eligible due to the long term maintenance and leakage risk to the customer.
+If a type is not approved on this list, it is not eligible.
+This means that common disqualified roof types, such as wood shake, tin metal, clay, etc are not eligible due to the long term maintenance and leakage risk to the customer.

 Approved Material